miladt199/Math589A_Fall25_Assignment1/README.md

   imaginary rotation.

-  * Create a test suite for the solve which will run by runnint `pytest` in the top folder of the repository.
+  * Create a test suite for the solve which will run by running `pytest` in the top folder of the repository.

 ## Startup code